15 Everyday Habits That May Hurt Your Spine

 Fight this by “standing upright with your chest lifted and your shoulders down away from ears, unrounded,” she says.
 Spine lengthening stretches in a yoga practice can be particularly effective in working against this compression as can gentle back bending and twisting, she says.
 “In addition, core strengthening exercises can help to provide muscular support to the spine so that we are able to maintain healthy posture both on and off of our mats,” she says.

 Look for a local yoga studio that matches your experience—beginner, intermediate or advanced.
 DVDs and online tutorials may also help you get started.
-Just be sure you’re not making these workout mistakes that could weaken your bones.

 Your obsessive use of sunscreen